kyma-project/kyma/docs/05-technical-reference/00-architecture/ac-01-application-connector-components.md

 >**NOTE:** Every Application custom resource corresponds to a single Application to which you can connect an external solution.

-## Central Application Gateway
+## Application Gateway

-Central Application Gateway is an intermediary component between a Function or a service and an external API.
+Application Gateway is an intermediary component between a Function or a service and an external API.
-This component is deployed as a Kubernetes service in ```kyma-system``` Namespace.
-Its role is to proxy HTTP requests from user's Functions to all external solutions registered in Kyma as Applications.
+It [proxies the requests](./ac-03-application-gateway.md) from Functions and services in Kyma to external APIs based on the configuration stored in Secrets.

 Central Application Gateway can call services which are not secured, or are secured with:

 - [Basic Authentication](https://tools.ietf.org/html/rfc7617)
 - OAuth
 - Client certificates

-Additionally, Central Application Gateway supports cross-site request forgery (CSRF) tokens as an optional layer of API protection.
+Additionally, Application Gateway supports cross-site request forgery (CSRF) tokens as an optional layer of API protection.

 ## Kubernetes Secret